stepbro72/nhentainewtab/README.md

 3. Click on the "Load unpacked" button.
 4. Select the directory where you cloned the extension.
 5. Your extension should now be installed and visible in the list of installed extensions.
+6. Select text and right click to see the newly added context menu item called `NHcode`